WTTJ/welcome-ui/lib/src/components/Icon/README.md

    yarn sprite --prod
    ```

-   This command will create a production-ready sprite for WTTJ internal usage with all icons.
+   This command will create a production-ready sprite within the front repository for WTTJ internal usage with all icons.

 3. **Commit and push** the changes to both `front` and `welcome-ui` repositories.